xoxo/conduct/README.md

 For issues in the XOXO Slack, use the "/mods" command to send a private message to the moderation team.
 Moderators are designated with a red diamond emoji “♦️” in their status.

-If the person who is harassing you is a member of staff, they will recuse themselves from handling your incident.
+If the person who is harassing you is a volunteer or member of staff, they will recuse themselves from handling your incident.
 All reports will be handled in the strictest confidence.
 We will respond as promptly as we can.

 ## Credits

 This policy was based on resources provided by [Geek Feminism](https://geekfeminism.org/about/code-of-conduct/), and borrows heavily from similar open source policies authored by [JSConf AU](https://2018.jsconfau.com/code-of-conduct) and [Django](https://www.djangoproject.com/conduct/).
 Thank you also to [Ashe Dryden](https://www.ashedryden.com/) and [Karolina Szczur](https://thefox.is/) for their advice and support.

 This policy is licensed under a [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license, and is [available on GitHub](https://github.com/xoxo/conduct).
 We encourage other events to adopt (and enforce) similar policies by using and remixing ours.